-A U.S. Army veteran with over 50 parachute jumps and over 53 years in radio and television, a licensed SCUBA Diver, and licensed private pilot, Russ came to the KLUX staff in 1994, after having worked on-air in commercial radio at KXVI/Dallas, KXOL/Ft.
+A U.S. Army veteran with over 50 parachute jumps and over 53 years in radio and television, a licensed SCUBA Diver, and licensed private pilot, Russ came to KLUX on D-Day 1994, after having worked on-air in commercial radio at KXVI/Dallas, KXOL/Ft.
 Worth, KGVL/Greenville, TX, KGOE/Thousand Oaks, CA, WFLB/Fayetteville, NC, WBSR/Pensacola, FL, and KRYS/K.99 and KOUL/Corpus Christi.
-Russ prepares the daily logs, production, schedules, fills in on the air, and creates most of the scripts that you hear on the station.
+He prepares the daily logs, production, schedules, fills in on the air, and creates most of the scripts that you hear on the station.
 His creativity, voice, and talent help make KLUX what it is.
-In addition to his duties at KLUX, Russ is also responsible for scheduling and overseeing the Television programming of the Catholic Communications Network.
-Russ sings professionally, enjoys trivia, and is an avid fan of auto racing.
-He has often been heard as the track announcer at stock car races across Texas, Oklahoma, North Carolina, and even Chihuahua, Mexico.
+In addition to his duties at KLUX, Russ sings professionally, enjoys trivia, and has been heard as the track announcer at over 2,000 stock car races across Texas, Oklahoma, North Carolina, and even Chihuahua, Mexico.
 A favorite avocation is as an accomplished casino dealer at fundraisers for churches, schools, other non-profits all over South Texas.
-Russ’ greatest joys are his family, son Russ III. daughter Kimberly, daughter-in-law Samantha and grandsons Caleb and Aiden.
+Russ’ greatest joys are his family, son Russ III, daughter Kimberly, and grandsons Caleb and Aiden.
 Retirement is a word he avoids, whenever possible.

 Office Manager/Administrative Assistant